Office Address:

 • Various ERISA-related disputes.

-Over the past twenty years, have had a primary role in design and as a faculty member in more than 100 such workshops and other programs for corporations, government agencies, law firms, bar associations and judicial conferences.
+Over the past thirty years, have had a primary role in design and as a faculty member in more than 100 such workshops and other programs for corporations, government agencies, law firms, bar associations and judicial conferences.

-Sept., 1980 to March, 1981
+Sept., 1980 March, 1981

 General Counsel